-After you eat a meal, plaque begins braking down carbohydrates (sugar).
-A by product of this process is acid which causes the pH of your saliva to decrease.
+After you eat a meal, plaque begins breaking down carbohydrates (sugar).
+A by-product of this process is an acid that causes the pH of your saliva to decrease.
 At a pH of 6.0 and lower demineralization of teeth occurs.
 The drop in pH occurs 2-3 minutes after a meal and can take anywhere between 15-20 minutes to return to normal.
 A healthy oral pH is between.

 One of the important ions found in saliva is bicarbonate.
-Bicarbonate is your salivas main buffer against acid.
-Plaque creates acid as a by product of breaking down carbohydrates (sugar) after you eat a meal.
-Your salivas buffering capacity is a measure of your bodys ability to neutralize these acids.
-If you have low buffering capacity acid is able to react with the surface of your teeth resulting in demineralization and creation of an ideal location for cavity formation.
+Bicarbonate is your saliva’s main buffer against acid.
+Plaque creates acid as a by-product of breaking down carbohydrates (sugar) after you eat a meal.
+Your salivas buffering capacity is a measure of your body’s ability to neutralize these acids.
+If you have low buffering capacity acid is able to react with the surface of your teeth resulting in demineralization and the creation of an ideal location for cavity formation.
 In order to reduce the chance of demineralization we recommend using a baking soda rinse several times a day.
-Baking soda contains the ion bicarbonate and will help neutralize acid.
+Baking soda contains the ion bicarbonate and will help neutralize the acid.

 Information on this patient fact sheet is derived from the October and November 2007 issues of the Journal of the California Dental Association and is subject to copyright.
 Used by permission.